engineerm-jp/stewart-platform-inverse-kinematics/README.md

 # Find the lengths for the linear actuators, and/or the servo angles to
 # move the platform to x=0.01, y=0.0, z=-0.03, roll=10deg, pitch=10deg, yaw=10deg
+# relative to the platform's default origin (can be customised in the code)
 L, theta, _, _ = s.inverse_kinematics(np.array([0.01, 0, -0.03]), np.array([10,10,10]), is_deg=True)
 ```